After Web Page Segmentation, What is Next?

 To learn the importance function, the importance system asks users to provide an indication of the importance of blocks of web pages in a collection of web pages.

-This system attempts to identify and understand different information areas, or blocks, of a web page – where a block represents an area on a page that seems to relate to a similar topic.
+This system attempts to identify and understand different information areas, or blocks, of a web page – where a block represents an area on a page that seems to relate to a similar topic, after web page segmentation.
 For example, a news article might be one block, and an advertisement might be another.

 After the blocks of a page are identified, an importance system might look at the characteristics or features of each block to determine how important each block might be.